-Gujarat GSEB SSC 10th result 2018: When and where to check
+Declared!
+Gujarat GSEB SSC 10th result 2018: When and where to check at gseb.org

 GSEB 10th SSC result 2018: When and where to check

-The results of GSEB SSC 10th examination will be declared on Monday, May 28.
-The candiadtes can check the results through gseb.org.in, apart from it, the results will be available on the private websites, examresults.net, indiaresults.com.
+The result of GSEB SSC 10th examination has been declared on Monday, May 28.
+The candidates can check the results through gseb.org.in, apart from it, the results will be available on the private websites, examresults.net, indiaresults.com.

 GSEB 10th SSC result 2018 via app